 For example, suppose the problem at hand is technical or requires specific knowledge and expertise that the person asking for help doesn’t have, and you do.
 In that case, you should give them the advice they require, as they won’t find the solution themselves or it will take them too long to do so.

 Try listening more and asking more questions, and see how it goes.
-You can thank me later.
+You can thank me for the advice later.